aminer/query-with-filters/README.md

 Finally you can supply a reduce function that can aggregate values from the map function(s).
 The reduct function runs on each node in the cluster and the final reduce is done on the client where it aggregates the results from each node.

-Lets take a look at the [StreamUDF](https://docs.aerospike.com/pages/viewpage.action?pageId=3807962) written in Lua.
+Lets take a look at the complete [StreamUDF](https://docs.aerospike.com/pages/viewpage.action?pageId=3807962) written in Lua.
 ```lua
 local function map_profile(record)
   -- Add user and password to returned map.